moCronik/v1-v2-drivable-wheelchair/README.txt

 Gaming is one way to keep me happy and hopeful even with a painful and difficult life now.

 ## Installation
-Download the "moCroniksV1Mods.zip" file and extract the 2 folders inside to your 7 Days to Die /Mods folder.
+Download the "moCroniksMods.zip" file and extract the 2 folders inside to your 7 Days to Die /Mods folder.
 Should look like this:
 steamapps/common/7 Days to Die/Mods/0_TFP_Harmony
-steamapps/common/7 Days to Die/Mods/v1_Drivable_Wheelchair
+steamapps/common/7 Days to Die/Mods/mocronik_v1+_Drivable_Wheelchair
-steamapps/common/7 Days to Die/Mods/v1_moCronik_Logo
+steamapps/common/7 Days to Die/Mods/moCronik_Logo
 steamapps/common/7 Days to Die/Mods/(any other mods you have)

 Works on single player games and dedicated servers, needs to be on server AND client.